 Cloud Platform Services

-Cloud Storages I: Flash drives are dead! long live the cloud
+Cloud Storages I: Flash drives are dead!
+Long live the cloud

 What is a cloud storage and how does it work?